MechaResearch/MechaPwn/README.md

 MechaPwn logo will wait until the USB device is ready.

 Backup nvram.
-MechaPwn will backup your console NVRAM data into USB.
+MechaPwn will backup your console NVRAM data to the USB device.
 This will work on any console, so the app can be used for dumping NVRAM.

-Information scren.
+Information screen.
 Will show data about your console: Serial number, model ID, real model name, mechacon firmware version and timestamp.
 If your console is untested or unsupported, MechaPwn will block itself.
 If you see a message "please report ..." feel free to open an issue and your console data will be tested for compatibility with MechaPwn.

 FMCB check.
 For slim consoles, MechaPwn will check that FMCB is installed for the US region.
 Again, please use FMCB cross-region install.
 If you have a compatible FMCB, this screen will be skipped.